La fanciulla del West: Other influences

 The melody for Jake Wallace's song near the beginning of the first act is derived from two songs in a collection of Zuni melodies "recorded and harmonized" by ethnomusicologist Carlos Troyer, published in 1909.
-Puccini had obtained this publication in an effort to find authentic Native American music for the role of Wowkle, but he ended up using it for Jake Wallace instead.
-(Several books about Puccini repeat Mosco Carner's claim that the song is based on Stephen Foster's "Old Dog Tray"; it is not.)
+Puccini had obtained that publication in an effort to find authentic Native American music for the role of Wowkle, but he ended up using it for Jake Wallace instead.
+(Several books about Puccini repeat Mosco Carner's erroneous claim that the song is based on Stephen Foster's "Old Dog Tray").

 A climactic phrase sung by Johnson, "E provai una gioia strana" (alternatively "Ho provato una gioia strana" in some versions of the libretto) from "Quello che tacete" near the end of the first act, is widely cited to resemble a similar phrase in the Phantom's song "The Music of the Night" in Andrew Lloyd Webber's 1986 musical The Phantom of the Opera.
 The Puccini estate sued Lloyd Webber over copyright infringement and the matter was settled out of court.